Gambit (Star Trek: The Next Generation): Plot

-Riker, Troi, Crusher, and Worf investigate Picard's whereabouts in a musty bar, describing him as a "smooth-headed" human.
+Riker, Troi, Crusher, and Worf investigate Picard's whereabouts in a dingy bar, describing him as a "smooth-headed" human.
 They find a criminal who knows something; he says that Picard had been asking a group about some artifacts when a fight broke out and Picard was "vaporized".

 Many of the crew members accept this as true, but Riker insists on finding out who killed Captain Picard.
 The crew begins by retracing Picard's steps, and this leads them to a planet housing one of the most ancient archaeological sites in the galaxy.
 However, the artifacts have been stolen by a group of mercenaries.
-While Riker, Worf, La Forge, and a few ensigns are exploring, a variety of humanoids beam down and attack the away team.
-They kill one ensign and capture Commander Riker.
+While Riker, Worf, La Forge, and a few other crew members are exploring, a variety of humanoids beams down and attacks the away team.
+They kill one crew member and capture Commander Riker.

 Riker is taken on board the mercenary ship, which is commanded by Arctus Baran.
-Riker finds that a device has been implanted within his body which allows Baran to inflict pain on him.
-Everyone on the ship has similar devices implanted in his body, which is how Baran controls his crew.
+Riker finds that a device has been implanted within his body, which allows Baran to inflict pain on him.
+Everyone on the ship has similar devices implanted in their bodies, which is how Baran controls his crew.
 Riker soon discovers that Picard is alive and in the company of these criminals, and is apparently doing business with them under the guise of a rogue archaeologist.
-Picard tells the crew that Riker is an officer with a history of insubordination who was once even relieved of duty.
-Picard secretly manufactures a warp drive malfunction, giving Riker a chance to prove himself to Baran.
+Picard tells the crew that Riker is an officer with a history of insubordination, who was once even relieved of duty.
+Picard secretly contrives a warp-drive malfunction, giving Riker a chance to prove himself to Baran.

 Later, Picard visits Riker in his quarters.
-He reveals that he went to study an archaeological site but found that it had been ransacked.
-Tracing those responsible to a bar, Picard confronted them, but was captured and taken prisoner.
-He then revealed that the criminals had configured some of their weapons so that if they shot someone or something with one of these modified weapons it would instead activate the transporter and beam away the target – which is why the people in the bar thought he'd been vaporized when shot.
+He reveals that he went to study an archaeological site, but found that it had been ransacked.
+Tracing those responsible to a bar, Picard confronted them, but was taken prisoner.
+He then revealed that the criminals had configured some of their weapons so that if they shot someone or something with one of these modified weapons, it would instead activate the transporter and beam away the target – which is why the people in the bar thought he had been vaporized when shot.
 Picard managed to convince the crew that he was an archaeologist (named Galen, the name of his mentor who was shown in the episode "The Chase").
-Picard reveals that they are looking for specific ancient artifacts of Romulan origin, and that Baran is having Picard search through the relics they've stolen for these specific artifacts.
+Picard reveals that they are looking for specific ancient artifacts of Romulan origin, and that Baran is having Picard search through the relics they have stolen for these specific artifacts.

 Picard asks Riker to help him infiltrate the crew of the mercenary ship.
 As Picard and Baran had never gotten along well, Picard asks Riker to befriend Baran to help learn more about his plans.
-Picard also asks Riker to play into the role of a less than perfect, insubordinate Starfleet officer who is ready to betray the Federation.
+Picard also asks Riker to play into the role of a less-than-perfect, insubordinate Starfleet officer, who is ready to betray the Federation.